-According to Canadian Parks Council, Canadians spend 90% of their day indoors on average, where the concentration of some pollutants are often 2 to 5 times higher than the usual outdoor concentrations.
+According to the Canadian Parks Council, Canadians spend 90% of their day indoors on average, where the concentration of some pollutants is often 2 to 5 times higher than the usual outdoor concentrations.

 Improving your indoor air quality brings many benefits.
 We’ve listed the top 5 below.

 In a 2016 study, researchers from Harvard University compared the cognitive performance of two different groups.
 The first group was placed under “conventional” building indoor environmental conditions and the second under “green” building conditions, with better indoor air quality.

 The result was phenomenal: people in the “green” building conditions had 61% higher scores in cognitive tests than people breathing air circulated in “conventional” building conditions.

 Researchers in Europe studied the effect of indoor particles in vascular function and demonstrated that elderly people living in homes with clean air had improved function and structure of their blood vessels when compared to those living with poor air quality.
 Healthy air was shown to reduce the risks of cardiovascular diseases.

 3. Improves public health

 According to ScienceDaily magazine, a 13-month closure of a local steel mill in Utah in the 1980s was associated with 50% reductions in local hospital admissions for pneumonia, bronchitis, pleurisy and asthma.
 During the same period, school absenteeism decreased by 40%, and daily mortality fell by 16%.
 This is one of many examples that shows a strong association between air pollution and public health.

 4. Helps children maintain a healthy respiratory system